-You might have heard of terms like XML Sitemaps while reading about Search Engine Optimizations (SEO).
-An XML Sitemap or simply, Sitemap is a file that lists the content of your website in an XML format, so search engines like Google can easily index your content.
+You might have heard of terms like XML Sitemaps while reading about Search Engine Optimization (SEO).
+An XML Sitemap, or simply, Sitemap, is a file that lists the content of your website in an XML format, so search engines like Google can easily index your content.
 Similar to the robots.txt file of your website, a Sitemap also helps Google and other search engines easily crawl your website by giving them a map of your site’s content.

 A Sitemap usually contains some helpful metadata like:

 - Raw URLs of the pages on your site.